 Central Section – Ao Kao Beach

-In the central area of Ao Kao, By The Sea and Baan Koh Mak line the beach side, with Ball Cafe, the sometimes open Joe’s Corner Hostel and the garden restaurant, Blue House, opposite.
+Along from Cha Cha, By The Sea and Baan Koh Mak line the beach side, with Ball Cafe, Yo’s Corner Hostel and the garden pop-up restaurant, Blue House, opposite their roadside entrances.
+Behind them all, The River Retreat offers accommodation and a restaurant/late bar in and around the lagoon.

 Pier Area